Rhododendron: In culture

-Rhododendron arboreum (lali guransh) is the national flower of Nepal.
+Rhododendron arboreum (Nepali: लालीगुराँस, laligurans) is the national flower of Nepal.

 R. ponticum is the state flower of Indian-administered Jammu and Kashmir and Pakistan-administered Azad Kashmir.
 Rhododendron niveum is the state tree of Sikkim in India.
 Rhododendron arboreum is also the state tree of the state of Uttarakhand, India.
-Pink Rhododendron (Rhododendron campanulatum) is the state flower of Himachal Pradesh, India.
+Pink rhododendron (Rhododendron campanulatum) is the state flower of Himachal Pradesh, India.
 Rhododendron is also the provincial flower of Jiangxi, China and the state flower of Nagaland, the 16th state of the Indian Union.

 Rhododendron maximum, the most widespread rhododendron of the Appalachian Mountains, is the state flower of the US state of West Virginia, and is in the Flag of West Virginia.

 Rhododendron macrophyllum, a widespread rhododendron of the Pacific Northwest, is the state flower of the US state of Washington.

 Amongst the Zomi tribes in India and Myanmar, "Rhododendrons" called "Ngeisok" is used in a poetic manner to signify a lady.